tequdev/evernode-docs/docs/source/sdk/evernode/evdevkit/overview.md

 # Evernode developer kit
-Evernode uses HotPocket as its dapp engine.
-Once you have developed a HotPocket dapp on your PC, you can deploy it to Evernode using Evernode developer kit.
+Evernode uses HotPocket as its DApp engine.
+Once you have developed a HotPocket DApp on your PC, you can deploy it to Evernode using Evernode developer kit.

 ## Installation